Floorp-Projects/Floorp/mobile/android/android-components/docs/contribute/hosting_code_in_repository.md

 permalink: /contributing/hosting-android-code-in-repository
 ---

 When developing a new (Mozilla) Android component - especially one that wraps **Rust** code for multiple platforms - one decision to make is where the Android (Kotlin/Java) code should live.
-Should it live in a project repository that also contains the Rust code or should it live in the *android-components* repository alongside the other Android code?
+Should it live in a project repository that also contains the Rust code or should it live in the *firefox-android* repository alongside the other Android code?

-This document lists the advantages you get *for free* when hosting your Android code in the *android-components* repository (consuming pre-compiled binaries of your Rust code).
+This document lists the advantages you get *for free* when hosting your Android code in the *firefox-android* repository (consuming pre-compiled binaries of your Rust code).

 ## Build